SlackmasterFelipeCafe/SquamataCheckCSV/README.md

 **Squamata** is the largest order of reptiles, comprising lizards, snakes and amphisbaenians (worm lizards), which are collectively known as squamates or scaled reptiles.

-**SquamataCheckCSV** Jupyter notebook for reading in CSV files and checking Min Max.
+**SquamataCheckCSV** is a Jupyter notebook for reading in CSV files and checking Min Max values.

 *"Birthing the tail that feeds it..."*